Chipping, Hertfordshire: 18th century to present

-From 1700 until the mid-nineteenth century the main occupation of Chipping's residence was farming, working the dense woodland and farmland surrounding the village, whilst other villages served passing trade along Ermine Street.
-However, Chipping has always been overshadowed by its larger neighbours of Buntingford to the south and Royston to the north, with its population remaining small, it was never large enough for the construction of a church.

-Sometime after its closure in 1360 the market was re-established, before it was finally closed in 1883.
-Until the late nineteenth-century Chipping was divided between the parish of Therfield, to the west side of Ermine Street and Buckland parish, to the east.

-A Post mill was formerly situated on Mill Hill to the east of the village from around 1737 until 1838.
-The former public house, The Royal Oak, was destroyed by fire sometime in the 1970s, its site now hosts the Cul-de-sac Royal Oak Close.
+Until the late nineteenth century, Chipping was divided between the parish of Therfield (on the west side of Ermine Street) and Buckland parish (to the east).
+Transport through the hamlet was significantly modernised during the 18th century when Ermine Street was turnpiked to improve the route for long-distance coaches.
+A post mill was situated on Mill Hill to the east of the village from around 1737 until 1838.
+Social life centered on the local inns, though the former public house, The Royal Oak, was destroyed by fire in the 1970s; its site now hosts the cul-de-sac Royal Oak Close.